sandroe2000/layoutzero/README.md

 * `npm install` This will download all dependencies
 * `gulp` The "gulp" task will serve up a local version of the template and will watch HTML, Javascript and Css files for changes and reload the browser window automatically

-Special atention for `JSON Server`, a mock json DB, more abolt in https://github.com/typicode/json-server
+Special atention for `JSON Server`, a mock json DB, more abolt in https://github.com/typicode/json-server, to start:
+* json-server --watch data/app.json

 ## Creator